Skip to Content

 Planning a trip to Morocco with kids?
 Read on for our essential Morocco packing guide for families detailing what to pack for Morocco.
 And no, you don’t need a packhorse 😉.

 Morocco is one of our favourite family travel destinations.
-This beautifully diverse and colourful North African country keeps drawing us back time and time again; from short week-long breaks to Essaouira and Marrakech, to a 3 week road trip, and now we’re preparing to spend four months in Morocco.
+This beautifully diverse and colourful North African country keeps drawing us back time and time again; from short week-long breaks to Essaouira and Marrakech, to a 3 week road trip, and spending four months in Morocco.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it is at no additional cost to you, and I receive a small commission.